eeromatti/LiftMeApp/README.md

 <div align="left">
   <h1>LiftMeApp</h1>
   <!--intro paragraph -->
-  <p> LiftMeApp is a carpooling platform for organizations and communities.
-The tool connects employees or members of a community who want to share their daily commuting rides.
-Shared rides saves environment, brings joy as well as savings in parking expenses. </p>
+  <p> LiftMeApp is a carpooling platform designed for organizations and communities.
+It connects employees or community members who are open to sharing their daily commutes with colleagues.
+Sharing rides saves environment, brings joy as well as savings in parking expenses. </p>
   <p><strong>This app is a prototype and not yet ready for a production use.</strong></p>
 </div>
 <hr>